-I have been eager to do an Olaplex review for a while now, because when Kim Kardashian tells the world that she loves a beauty product, and she isn’t being paid to do so, chances are it is a damn good product.
+I have been eager to do an Olaplex hair care review for a while now, because when Kim Kardashian tells the world that she loves a beauty product, and she isn’t being paid to do so, chances are it is a damn good product.

 It is a formula primarily used when lightening hair and so it became known for magically turning her brown hair into equally lustrous blonde locks (despite later saying it took several appointments).